 This is what I generally look for when judging;

-Whilst there are many elements which are important in competition, for me this last point is one of the most important as this is more about your skill as a bartender.
+While there are many elements that are important in competition, for me this last point is one of the most important as this is more about your skill as a bartender.
 Anyone can put together a good recipe but being a good host and bartender in that time is tough and that is what’s memorable.